-In a bit to give a global respond to the aforementioned challenges, governments around the world have adopted some common legal basis for cooperation as a means to fight cybercrime.
-An International Telecommunication Convention and additional protocols were adopted in 1981 which empowers member states to stop any internet or cable transmission of private telegram, which may appear dangerous to state security or its laws [8] It is possible to discontinue the transmission even without informing the office of origin [9].
-The African Union equally introduced a Convention on Cyber Security and Personal Data Protection to strengthen cooperation amongst African states in matters of cybercrime [10].
-However, a greater number of these states are not signatory to the convention [11].
-Through regional groupings, the Central Africa Economic and Monetary Community (CEMAC) adopted a General Convention on Judicial Cooperation signed under the auspices of the former African and Malagasy Common Organization (the "Tananarive Convention) in 1961, which covers all the French-speaking countries of West and Central Africa.
-There is also the Extradition Agreement among the Member States of the Central African Economic and Monetary Union (CAEMU/CEMAC) of 2004 [12].
-The Extradition Agreement of the Economic and Monetary Community of Central Africa (CEMAC); and the London Scheme for extradition within the Commonwealth.
-Another CEMAC Regulation of 2013 followed these agreements on the Prevention and Suppression of Money Laundering and Financing Terrorism in Central Africa.
-It is important to note that Cyberterrorism is the convergence of cyberspace and terrorism [13].
-It refers to unlawful attacks and threats of attacks against computers, networks and the information stored therein when done to intimidate or coerce a government or its people in furtherance of political or social objectives [14].
+To address the aforementioned challenges, governments have adopted common legal frameworks for cooperation to combat cybercrime.
+In 1981, an International Telecommunication Convention and additional protocols were adopted, granting member states the authority to halt any internet or cable transmission of private telegrams that may threaten state security [8].
+Under this law, States have the prerogative to halt any transmission without necessarily notifying the State where it came from [9].
+Also, The African Union implemented a Convention on Cyber Security and Personal Data Protection to enhance cooperation among African states in tackling cybercrime [10].
+However, not all states have ratified this convention [11].

+Additionally, regional groupings such as the Central Africa Economic and Monetary Community (CEMAC) have endorsed a General Convention on Judicial Cooperation, signed under the former African and Malagasy Common Organization, covering French-speaking countries in West and Central Africa.
+Furthermore, there are agreements such as the Extradition Agreement among the Member States of the Central African Economic and Monetary Union (CAEMU/CEMAC) of 2004 [12], the Extradition Agreement of the Economic and Monetary Community of Central Africa (CEMAC), and the London Scheme for Extradition within the Commonwealth.
+Another CEMAC Regulation was adopted in 2013 for the prevention and suppression of money laundering and financing terrorism in Central Africa.
+It is important to note that cyber terrorism involves unlawful attacks and threats against computers, networks, and stored information [13].
+These cyber-attacks are sometimes perpetrated to intimidate or coerce a government or its people in pursuit of political or social objectives [14].

-The Cameroon government has also taken steps to cooperate with other nations by adopting a unique legislation, law N° 2010/012 of 21 December 2010 on cybersecurity and cybercrime.
+The Cameroon government has also taken steps to cooperate with other nations by adopting unique legislation, law N° 2010/012 of 21 December 2010, on Cybersecurity and Cybercrime.
 This law provides substantive and procedural rules relating to international cooperation [15].
-ANTIC was also instituted to regulate Cameroons cyberspace.
-This agency have the prerogative to establishing cooperation ties with other foreign authorities under section 90 of the Cyber law.
+ANTIC was also instituted to regulate Cameroon's cyberspace.
+This agency has the prerogative to establish cooperation ties with other foreign authorities under section 90 of the Cyber law.

-Even though it appears international cooperation is the only panacea to better tackle and combat cybercrime, it sadly appears that the efforts made so far are not sufficient, as cyberattacks are still very rampant in the world today.
-Also, Cameroon and most African nations are not party to relevant international cybercrime conventions (like the Budapest Convention and the AU Convention on Cybersecurity) and that puts the African continent at a fragile and vulnerable position to combat the phenomenon of cybercrime.
-The researchers posit that, the apathy of Cameroon and other African nations in ratifying relevant international conventions relating to cybercrime contributes more to the reason why crime wave over the internet is still evergreen [16].
+Even though international cooperation is the panacea to better tackle and combat cybercrime, it sadly appears that the efforts made so far are insufficient, as cyber-attacks are still rampant today.
+Also, Cameroon and most African nations are not parties to relevant international cybercrime conventions (like the Budapest Convention and the AU Convention on Cybersecurity), and that puts the African continent in a fragile and vulnerable position to combat the phenomenon of cybercrime.
+The researchers posit that the apathy of Cameroon and other African nations in ratifying relevant international conventions relating to cybercrime contributes more to the reason why the crime wave over the internet is still evergreen [16].
 Thus, the paper sets out to investigate the efficiency of international cooperation in the fight against cybercrime in Cameroon.